-Is buying a vacation home one of your New Year’s resolutions?
+Is buying a vacation home on your mind?
+Stuck at home this summer during the pandemic wishing you had somewhere else to go maybe by a lake or the ocean?
 If so, then it’s essential you understand all the steps that lead to the purchase of this luxury.
-Whether you’re buying it as a summer getaway or as an investment, a vacation home shouldn’t be a spur of the moment decision.
+Whether you’re buying it as a summer/winter getaway or as an investment, a vacation home shouldn’t be a spur of the moment decision.

 Having this in mind, you’ll want it to be a carefully thought-out purchase.
 So, before signing on the dotted line, inform yourself about all the peculiarities you’ll have to deal with.
 To help you along with the process, we’ve gathered the most important tips on the subject.
 Buckle up and let’s go!